-Environmental, Health & Safety
+Environmental, Health, & Safety

-We are committed to increasing the Company's efficiency while reducing environmental impacts and protecting employee health and safety.
-We are also committed to compliance with controlling international and U.S. federal, state, and local laws, rules and regulations regarding Environmental, Health and Safety ("laws").
+We are committed to increasing the company's efficiency while reducing environmental impacts and protecting employee health and safety.
+We are also committed to compliance with controlling international and U.S. federal, state, and local laws, rules, and regulations regarding Environmental, Health, and Safety ("laws").

-You have a responsibility to comply with all Environmental, Health and Safety laws and Company policies and procedures.
+You have a responsibility to comply with all environmental, health, and safety laws and company policies and procedures.
 You also have an obligation to report any and all health and safety issues immediately; report any and all employee accidents immediately; and wear appropriate safety equipment when necessary.

-The Company will work to ensure that safety and health hazards are eliminated as soon as practicable.
+The company will work to ensure that safety and health hazards are eliminated as soon as practicable.
 The company will also cooperate with government or regulatory health and safety officials when conducting reviews and inspections.

-Our shareholders believe that our land is the basis of our traditional and modern day economies and the source of our cultural wealth.
-Subsistence - hunting, fishing and other Iñupiat cultural activities - is the highest priority when it comes to NANA land use.
-Subsistence activities are not just an economic necessity in our region; they also bear strong cultural and social significance.
-Foods gathered from NANA lands sustain families nutritionally and spiritually; connecting people to each other, their ancestors and environment.
+Our shareholders believe that our land is the basis of our traditional and modern-day economies and the source of our cultural wealth.
+Subsistence - hunting, fishing, and other Iñupiat cultural activities - is the highest priority when it comes to NANA land use.
+Subsistence activities are not just an economic necessity in the region, they also bear strong cultural and social significance.
+Foods gathered from NANA lands sustain families nutritionally and spiritually, connecting people to each other, their ancestors, and environment.